 In 2013 Sue took up an opportunity to volunteer with the UN supported Millennium Village Project in Mbola, Tanzania, where she project managed the roll out of a mobile health system to a team of Community Health Workers enabling them to accurately and rapidly record and analyse health data for their local community.

-Sue brings a wealth of planning and organisational skills to ensure effective marketing and administration of our volunteer programmes (pre-departure), plans SEED Madagascar's social media communications and supports our volunteer interns in the London office.
+Sue brings a wealth of planning and organisational skills to ensure effective marketing and administration of our volunteer programmes (pre-departure), and supports our volunteer interns in the London office.

 Nick Lynch - Staunton